FluffyDoggoOfficial/scplockdownextras-source/recipes/glue.md

 # Create Glue from Lava and Bonemeal

 In support of the paper recipe, I needed some sort of glue to "hold" the paper scraps together.
 Bonemeal was used it was the closest thing usable for glue.

-I may later add support for mods with *lava-like* liquids
+I changed the recipe, as the glue would now be contained in the glass bottle.

 ## recipe
-B L
+B G

 ## key
 B: Bonemeal
-L: Lava Bucket
+G: Glass Bottle

 ## output
-Glue x 32
+Glue x 1